 Studies show that a high intake of sugar suppresses the growth of positive bacteria.
 As a result, you can expect a negative impact on your microbiome composition.

-The healthy, friendly bacteria in your gut need a constant supply of nutrients to multiply and flourish.
-Eating a wide variety of whole, unprocessed foods, including fibre, probiotics and a range of fruit and vegetables, is an important baseline for good gut health.
+Put simply, the healthy, friendly bacteria in your gut need a constant supply of nutrients to multiply and flourish.